Academic Advisors and Academic Success Counselors

-Nursing students within American Sentinel College of Nursing & Health Science have access to one-on-one tutoring services through NetTutor.
+Nursing students within the American Sentinel College of Nursing & Health Sciences have access to one-on-one tutoring services through NetTutor.
 NetTutor is accessible through the classroom on Moodle.

 Post University is dedicated to developing and improving the written communication skills of all our students.
 The Center for Academic Success works with students across all disciplines to advise and tutor them on professional and academic writing standards.
 The goal is to provide students with the necessary writing skills to become strong, academically successful, independent writers.

 Students may seek the Center for Academic Success's writing services for the following reasons.

 - To brainstorm and generate ideas.